mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

   - An text input field is available within the dropdown to filter the records based on partial or complete value matches.
 As the user types in a value, the list narrows down the records.
 The system can search only the first five fields.
 Search across all types is supported.
   - If there's a single match for the entered value, it should become highlighted, allowing the user to confirm the selection.
   - If the table contains no records, the user sees an option to add a record.
-  - If there aren't any matches, the user sees an option to add a record for the new entered value or to try changing the 'Search Columns' table preference.
+  - If there aren't any matches, the user sees an option to add a record for the newly entered value or try changing the 'Search Columns' table preference.

+## Scenario 6: User changes the table link preferences

+### Scenario 6a: From the column menu

+- The user opens the column menu for a column that has a foreign key constraint applied
+- The user clicks on the 'Table Link Preferences' option

+### Scenario 6b: From the record selector menu

+- The user opens the column menu for a column that has a foreign key constraint applied
+- The user clicks on the preferences link

 ## Components